On Your Feet!: Act II

 Gloria and Emilio hit the top of the music charts and launch a worldwide tour ("Get on Your Feet").
-Gloria is thankful for the fact that her grandmother had encouraged her to pursue a music career and even calls her grandmother on stage during one of her performances ("Live for Loving You").
+Gloria is thankful for the fact that her grandmother Consuelo had encouraged her to pursue a music career and even calls Consuelo on stage during one of her performances ("Live for Loving You").

 However, Gloria also struggles with the exhausting schedule, and the fact that her mother has become estranged due to her disapproval (and potential jealousy) of Gloria's fame ("You'll Be Mine (Party Time)").
 Even though Gloria is exhausted and wants to take a couple of days off, Emilio encourages her to take on one other concert in Syracuse.
 On the road, the Estefans' bus collides with a semi truck during a snowstorm ("Famous").

-Gloria breaks her back in the accident, and is flown to NYC for emergency spinal surgery.
+Gloria breaks her back in the accident, and is flown to New York City for emergency spinal surgery.
 Gloria's mother rushes to the hospital after hearing about Gloria's accident on the news and she and Emilio bond over their love for Gloria ("If I Never Got to Tell You").
 Emilio worries Gloria might not survive the surgery ("Don't Wanna Lose You").
-During her surgery Gloria imagines seeing her late father and her grandmother, who had passed away a couple of months before ("Wrapped").
+During her surgery, Gloria imagines seeing her late father José and her grandmother Consuelo, who had died a couple of months before ("Wrapped").
 They both encourage her to live.
 After coming out of surgery, Gloria finally reconciles with her mother.
 Doctors tell Gloria she may never walk again, but she dedicates herself to rehabilitation.

 Thousands of fan letters, and Emilio's steadfast determination, provide her the encouragement she needs to get back on her feet ("Reach").
-Gloria makes a triumphant return to the stage with her performance of "Coming Out of The Dark" at the 1991 American Music Awards ("Coming Out of the Dark").
+Gloria makes a triumphant return to the stage with her performance at the 1991 American Music Awards ("Coming Out of the Dark").